-The solution to the equation with random equations may also be interpreted as a functional of an infinite number of random variables and may be expanded in polynomial chaoses [18, 46].
-A second simplification consists then in discretizing the randomness in the coefficients over sufficiently low dimensional subspaces; see e.g. [3, 27, 28, 29, 38, 48] for references on this active area of research.
-Such problems, which are posed in domains of dimension d + Q, where d is spatial dimension and Q the dimension of the random space, are often computationally very intensive.
+The solution to the equation with random equations may also be interpreted as a functional of an infinite number of random variables and expanded in polynomial chaoses [17, 48].
+A second simplification consists then in discretizing the randomness in the coefficients over sufficiently low dimensional subspaces -primarily by Galerkin projectionso that the partial differential equation with random coefficients may be fully solved numerically.
+We refer the reader to e.g. [3, 27, 28, 29, 39, 50] for references on this active area of research.
+Such problems, which are posed in domains of dimension d + Q, where d is spatial dimension and Q the dimension of the random space, are computationally very intensive, although they have the main advantage of providing realistic statistical fluctuations of the random solution, which are absent in the homogenization approximation.